yuxuehui/arlpe/README.md

 <img src="https://raw.githubusercontent.com/yuxuehui/arlpe/main/fig/test_alpha.png" width="100%" style="display:block; margin:0 auto;">

 Hyperparameter $\beta$ can adjust the value of the highest reward.
-Figure \ref{reward_function_beta} shows the comparative analysis of different $\beta$.
+The following figure shows the comparative analysis of different $\beta$.
 With the $\beta$ increasing, the highest reward value would increase.
 Similarly, the increase of $\beta$ will also increase the difficulty of agent learning.

 <img src="https://raw.githubusercontent.com/yuxuehui/arlpe/main/fig/test_beta.png" width="100%" style="display:block; margin:0 auto;">